-The First Step to Alcohol Recovery, Is Alcohol Detox
+The First Step to Alcohol Recovery, Is a Alcohol Detox Program

 Watching a loved one struggle with alcoholism is difficult and oftentimes painful.
 Although family members may wish their loved one would stop drinking, the truth is that for the individual with a chemical dependency upon alcohol, stopping on their own may be difficult and dangerous.
-This is the main reason people choose to enter an alcohol detox center and receive the treatment that an alcohol detox program provides.
+In turn, this is the main reason people choose to enter an alcohol detox center and receive the treatment that an alcohol detox program provides.

 Alcohol abuse results in the accumulation of chemical toxins in your body.
 Over time the chemical toxins can lead to debilitating illness and disease such as: